EN TR

 Conclusion

 Domestic space encodes culture.
 The way a door is positioned, where the kitchen sits, how many thresholds separate street from bedroom: these aren't random choices.
 They're cultural grammars.
-We can measure them, compare them, and design with them.
+Some of them can be counted on any floor plan; this note is our running attempt to count them carefully.

 Limitations